ChrisPritchard/ctf-writeups/TIPS-AND-TRICKS.md

 ## SSH Proxies

-**local port forwarding**: the target host 192.168.0.100 is running a service on port 8888, and you want that service available on the localhost port 7777
+**remote-to-local port forwarding**: the target host 192.168.0.100 is running a service on port 8888, and you want that service available on the localhost port 7777

 `ssh -L 7777:localhost:8888 user@192.168.0.100`

+**remote-to-remote-to-local port forwarding**: the target host (.100) can reach another host (.200) that is running a service on 8888, and you want that servive available on the localhost port 7777

+`ssh -L 7777:192.168.0.200:8888 user@192.168.0.100`

+> note that in these cases, the new port will only be available from the local machine (as it binds to 127 or localhost by default). prefix with 0.0.0.0 or a interface ip to make the forwarded port available from outside the local machine.

-**remote port forwarding**: you are running a service on localhost port 9999, and you want that service available on the target host 192.168.0.100 port 12340
+**local-to-remote port forwarding**: you are running a service on localhost port 9999, and you want that service available on the target host 192.168.0.100 port 12340

 `ssh -R 12340:localhost:9999 user@192.168.0.100`